KrishanuGharami/Flipkart-GRiD-6.0-Robotics-Challenge-Code-Submission/README.md

 2. TensorFlow, OpenCV, Tesseract, and other open-source tools

 ## Contact
-For any queries, feel free to reach out via [24krishanugharami@gmail.com] or open an issue on this repository.
+For any queries, feel free to reach out via [24krishanugharami@gmail.com] or open an issue on this repository